Thursday, May 06, 2021

 Monopoly (which should not be confused

-with Life, a similar game which, despite most
+with Life, a similar game which, that has

-since around 1860, and on which – and please
+been around since around 1860, and on which

 Milton Bradley apparently holds the monopoly;